ut-amrl/codebotler/README.md

 1. Run code generation for the benchmark tasks using the following command:
     ```shell
-    python3 roboeval.py --generate --model-type automodel --model-name "bigcode/starcoder" --generate-output starcoder_completions.jsonl
+    python3 roboeval.py --generate --generate-output completions/starcoder \
+        --model-type automodel --model-name "bigcode/starcoder"
     ```
-    This will generate the programs for the benchmark tasks and save them in an output file named `starcoder_completions.jsonl`.
+    This will generate the programs for the benchmark tasks and save them as a Python file in an output directory `completions/starcoder`.
 It assumes default values for temperature (0.2), top-p (0.9), and num-completions (20), to generate 20 programs for each task --- this will suffice for pass@1 evaluation.

     If you would rather not re-run inference, we have included saved output from every model in the `completions/` directory as a zip file.
 You can simply run.
     ```shell
     cd completions
-    unzip -d {Program-Completion} {Program-Completion}.zip
+    unzip -d <MODEL_NAME> <MODEL_NAME>.zip
     ```
     For example, you can run: